Skip to Main Content

 • Safety pins

-• Hand mirror and whistle (to signal your location when lost)
+• Hand mirror and whistle (for signaling location if needed)

 Indigo makes it easy to get care, even when you’re off the grid